eao197/so-5-5/README.md

 dev/cmake/CmakeQuickHowto.txt
 ```

-When 'make install' finished './installed_files' will contain two subfolders
+When 'make install' finishes './installed_files' will contain two subfolders
 './bin' with samples and './lib' with shared libso.5.x.x.so

 CMake build system currently supports this options: